Maryam (surah): 91–98 Birmingham manuscript

-The Birmingham Quran manuscript preserves the final eight verses (Q19:91–98) of Chapter 19, Mayryam (plus parts of Chapter 18, Al-Kahf; and Chapter 20, "Taha").
+The Birmingham Quran manuscript preserves the final eight verses (Q19:91–98) of Chapter 19, Maryam (plus parts of Chapter 18, Al-Kahf; and Chapter 20, "Taha").
 Located in the Cadbury Research Library, It is written in the Arabic language in Hijazi script by unknown scribe(s).

 The Manuscript has been radiocarbon dated to between 568 and 645 CE (in the Islamic calendar, between 56 BH and 25 AH).
 Saud al-Sarhan, Director of Center for Research and Islamic Studies in Riyadh, considers that the parchment might in fact have been reused as a palimpsest.
 Saud's perspective has been backed by a number of Saudi-based experts in Quranic history who deny that the Birmingham/Paris Quran could have been written during the lifetime of Muhammad.
 They emphasize that while Muhammad was alive, Quranic texts were written without any chapter decoration, marked verse endings or use of colored inks, and did not follow any standard sequence of surahs.
 They maintain that those features were introduced into Quranic practice in the time of the Caliph Uthman, and so it would be entirely possible that the Birmingham leaves could have been written then, but not earlier.

 Q19:91–92 dissents from the Trinitarian Christian practice of calling upon God in the name of his ‘son’.
 91That they attribute to the Most Merciful a son.
 92And it is not appropriate for the Most Merciful that He should take a son.
 Q19:96 supports a requirement for "Faith and deeds" 96Indeed, those who have believed and done righteous deeds – the Most Merciful will appoint for them affection.